vivienshufang/AWS-SSO/README.md

 # Overview

-This document shows an example of setting up SSO for AWS console access with an admin role, using Stanford production IdP service as identify provider.
+This document shows an example of how to set up SSO for AWS console access with an IAM role, using Stanford production IdP service as identify provider.

-You need to have a workgroup that contains users who will use the SSO to access AWS console to manage resources.
+You need to have a workgroup that contains users who will use the SSO and the access role to gain access to your account's AWS console.

-# Identify provider and IAM role setup

 ## Identify provider setup